-The Beagle Chihuahua mix is better known as the Cheagle, and it is his blended name that we will refer to him as throughout this breed guide.
-This mixed breed pup is actually one of the more popular crossbreeds to come out of the designer dog movement and with his friendly demeanor, it’s easy to see why.
+The Beagle Chihuahua mix is better known as the Cheagle.
+Their name is the blended name that we will refer to him as throughout this breed guide.
+The Cheagle is actually one of the more popular crossbreeds to come out of the designer dog movement!
+With their friendly demeanor, it’s easy to see why.

 He is an energetic little guy who is feisty, curious, and fun to be around.
 Not only will you fall in love with your new family canine addition, but you will also find yourself a new four-legged shadow that will never leave your side!

-If you love both the Chihuahua and the Beagle then you are bound to love this guy, and if you are not familiar with either one or both of his parents, then you really need to learn as much about them as you can in order to make sure that the Cheagle is the dog for you and your lifestyle.
-So, let’s take a closer look at the Cheagle is all his great glory!
+If you love both the Chihuahua and the Beagle then you are bound to love this mix.
+Both breeds are friendly, lovable and have some canine attitude as well.
+Understanding about the parent breeds will help you decide if the Cheagle is the dog for you and your lifestyle.
+Let’s take a closer look at the Cheagle is all his great glory!

-Before we look at the Beagle Chihuahua Mix, it is important to take a brief look at his parents and what they are all about.
-Both the Chihuahua and the Beagle are extremely popular breeds in their own right, so it only makes sense that these pups would be crossbred at some point.
+Before we look at the Beagle Chihuahua Mix, it is important to take a brief look at his parents.
+Both the Chihuahua and the Beagle are extremely popular breeds in their own right.
+It only makes sense that these pups would be crossbred at some point.
 Let’s dive in and look at the two parent breeds and what you can expect from each.

 In 2020, the American Kennel Club (AKC) has ranked the Chihuahua as the 33rd most popular dog breed in America.
 He is described as charming, graceful, and sassy, and he is one of the most iconic handbag toy dog breeds.
-Despite his elegant nature, he is certainly feisty and you wouldn’t want to mess with him or his family, because he’ll take you down a peg, or three!
+Despite his elegant nature, he is certainly feisty!
+Even though he’s a smaller pup, you wouldn’t want to mess with him or his family, because he’ll take you down a peg, or three!

 He usually measures between 5 and 8 inches tall, and weighs 6 pounds or less.
 His coat can either be short or long in length and his head could take the shape of an apple or a deer.
-His big bug eyes are adorable and he’ll utilize them if he feels that you are about to leave him alone, so don’t leave him for too long or he’ll guilt you into staying!
+His big bug eyes are adorable and he’ll utilize them if he feels that you are about to leave him alone.
+Don’t expect to leave your Chihuahua alone for too long or he’ll guilt you into staying!
 Because of their breed popularity, Chihuahuas are often mixed with other dogs, both intentionally and unintentionally.

 The Beagle’s popularity was also ranked by the AKC, and in 2020 he came out more popular as the 6th most favorite dog breed in America.
-He is described as friendly, curious, and merry, and he is known as one of the best hunting dogs in the world.
-Not only does he love hunting, he also loves food, so you’ll have to keep the kitchen cupboards locked up with this guy around!
+He is described as friendly, curious, and merry.
+The Beagle is known as one of the best hunting dogs in the world.
+Not only does he love hunting, he also loves food!
+You’ll have to keep the kitchen cupboards locked up unless you want a porky pup!

 The Beagle takes two different sizes.
 The first is the standard beagle size, where he measures between 13 and 15 inches tall, and weighs between 20 and 30 pounds, and the other size is sometimes referred to as the pocket Beagle, and he measures 13 inches and under, and weighs under 20 pounds.
 Because of their calm nature, and how good they are with kids, it’s not uncommon to see many different mixes with the Beagle as a parent.

-The Cheagle is a great option for those families who cannot decide between the Chihuahua breed or the Beagle breed, but why choose just one when you could combine them and have the best of both worlds?!
+The Cheagle is a great option for those families who cannot decide between the Chihuahua breed or the Beagle breed.
+Why choose just one when you could combine them and have the best of both worlds?!

-While you can be certain about some things, such as he will not be as tall as a Great Dane, you can never be fully sure as to what genes or characteristics he will inherit from either parent.
-So, you need to be a little open minded with newer designer dogs, but this is all part of the fun, right?
+You can be certain about some things when adopting a Cheagle.
+He will not be as tall as a Great Dane, nor as heavy as a Mastiff.
+But you can never be fully sure as to what genes or characteristics he will inherit from either parent.
+So, you need to be a little open-minded with newer designer dogs, but this is all part of the fun, right?
 Thankfully, we can narrow the possibilities down a little, and so here is what you can expect from a typical Beagle Chihuahua mix.

-His parents could not be more opposite from one another when it comes to their temperament, and as such their designer puppy product is a well-balanced mixture of them both (hopefully!)
-You should expect a much easier going dog than the Chihuahua, and with that comes less anxiety and less protectiveness of his master and family.
-While he will probably still be protective of his family, it is unlikely that he will be overprotective, which is great news.
+The Cheagle’s parents could not be more opposite from one another when it comes to their temperament.
+As such, their designer puppy product is a well-balanced mixture of them both (hopefully!).
+You should expect a much easier going dog than the Chihuahua.
+Your pup will also have less anxiety and less protectiveness of his master and family than their Chihuahua parent.
+While your pup may still be protective of their family, it is unlikely that he will be overprotective.

-What you can expect though, is that he will be a great watchdog, and one that will let you know as soon as something, or someone, enters your estate.
-His Beagle parent is one of the noisiest dogs on the planet with his howling skills, and while I personally find it adorable some do not, so you need to consider this and whether your home is controlled by noise restrictions.
+What you can expect though, is that your Cheagle will be a great watchdog.
+They will let you know as soon as something, or someone enters your estate.
+His Beagle parent is one of the noisiest dogs on the planet with his howling skills.
+Some may find this trait adorable.
+But others will not.
+You should consider this especially if your home is controlled by noise restrictions.

 He will return the favor of playtime with being an affectionate pup who loves nothing more to snuggle into the crook of your arm, and Netflix and chill for as long as you want.
 So, if you want a loving small-sized pooch then the Cheagle is a great option for you!